 17. Difference between threat, vulnerability, and risk in a network

-A threat is something with the potential to harm your system or network, A vulnerability is a potential weakness that can be exploited by a hacker, a risk is the potential to lose information or data if someone exploits the vulnerability.
+A threat is something with the potential to harm your system or network, A vulnerability is a potential weakness that can be exploited by a hacker, and risk is the potential to lose information or data if someone exploits the vulnerability.

 18. How can identity theft be prevented?

 Ensure that you have a strong password, Avoid sharing confidential information online, shop from trustworthy stores, install good antivirus, and use specialized security for financial data.